privateprep/coding-space-website/src/pages/index.md

 mainpitch:
   title: Where Kids Learn to Code
   description: >-
-    We offer in-person and virtual coding for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+    We offer in-person and online coding for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.